kanhataak/Become-NLP-master-s/README.md

 ### If these Repo impress you,PLEASE Follow this Profile for more useful content..

 # Hey Guys,
-In this Repo Organize all the Top Upvoted and Top Kaggle Grandmaster Natural Language Processing Notebook, for your NLP Master Jounary.
+In this Repo Organize all the Top Upvoted and Top Kaggle Grandmaster Natural Language Processing Notebook, for your NLP Master Journey.
 You Just Follow Step-wise-step Notebooks.
 Important Topic in Natural Language Processing

 ### Kaggle Profile: https://www.kaggle.com/kanhataak